Hearing Health Foundation

 • The applicant must hold an appointment at a non-profit educational, governmental or research institution within the United States.
 Appointments for this purpose may include faculty, postdoctoral fellow, or clinical/research fellow.
 Otolaryngology residents are eligible to apply.
 Other medical residents and graduate students are not eligible to apply.

-• The proposed research must address one of the hearing and balance topics advertised in the ERG Request for Applications.
+• The proposed research must address one of the hearing and balance topics advertised in the ERG Request for Applications for Disorder-Specific Awards.
 In the application, the applicant must provide justification for the relevance of the proposed research to the designated ERG topic area.

 The Grantee must inform HHF of any change in eligibility after the Award has been made and during the Project Period.